Paris, Capital of the 19th Century: Haussmann, or the Barricades

-This section describes the co-evolution of Haussmann's renovation of Paris, and the advent of modern finance capital.
+This section describes Haussmann's renovation of Paris and the beginning of modern finance capital.
 Benjamin writes that:

-"Paris experiences a flowering of speculation.
+Paris experiences a flowering of speculation.
 Playing the stock exchange displaces the game of chance in the forms that had come down from feudal society.
 To the phantasmagorias of space to which the flâneur abandons himself, correspond the phantasmagorias of time indulged by the gambler.
 Gambling converts time into a narcotic.
-Lafargue declares gaming an imitation in miniature of the mysteries of economic prosperity."
+Lafargue declares gaming an imitation in miniature of the mysteries of economic prosperity.